Getting Started with Icom Transceiver Control

 • the Icom IC-751A requires a Command interval of 250 ms

-• the microprocessors in modern Icom transceivers can handle command intervals much shorter than 200 ms, allowing Commander to more smoothly track frequency, mode, and meter changes; after everything is working correctly, try reducing the Command interval to 100 ms, and then in 10 ms steps to 20 ms
+• the microprocessors in modern Icom transceivers can handle command intervals much shorter than 200 ms, allowing Commander to more smoothly track frequency, mode, and meter changes; after everything is working correctly, try reducing the Command interval to 100 ms, and then in 10 ms steps to 20 ms; this is particularly important when interoperating with WSJT-X

 • if the red CI-V indicator appears on Commander's Main window, CI-V bus collisions are occurring; to prevent this,